Endo belly is a term used to describe the uncomfortable, often painful, swelling and bloating associated with endometriosis.

 Research estimates endometriosis affects more than

-Endo belly is rarely talked about, but it’s often a very distressing symptom.
+Endo belly is rarely discussed, but it’s often a distressing symptom.
 This article will take a closer look at the symptoms of this condition as well as remedies and treatment options that may help.

 With endometriosis, the endometrial-like tissue that’s located in places outside the uterus acts in the same way the endometrium does: It builds up then breaks down and bleeds each month, just like the lining of your uterus.